ionutradu-tm/proftpd/README.md

 FTP_MAX_CONNECTIONS=10

-ExternalIP
+External IP
 ----------------------------
 Set the external IP Address using the environment variable FTP_MasqueradeAddress

 Example

-FTP_MasqueradeAddress=yes        the environment varibale $HOST will be used
+FTP_MasqueradeAddress=yes        the environment variable $HOST will be used

 FTP_MasqueradeAddress=no         disable